maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 [Cats](https://typelevel.org/cats-effect) of [Monix](https://monix.io/) so that she no longer could cause any side effects.

-When they heard of Dottys and Jons victory over the queen the Types started dancing and went on a march back to their kingdom of Compiletime.
+When they heard of Dotty's and Jon's victory over the queen the Types started dancing and went on a march back to their kingdom of Compiletime.
 But as they approached the border, they realized that the land had dried over time.
 They started searching for the [stream](https://fs2.io/) that had once fed them and the [Alp](https://doc.akka.io/docs/alpakka/current/index.html) [akkas](https://akka.io/) nearby.

 After three days of search, thirsty and exhausted, Dotty all of a sudden noticed that the queen, still trapped inside the IO-Monad, slightly started to glow.
-The magic sleep seemed to heal the broken parts of the queens soul.
+The magic sleep seemed to heal the broken parts of the queen's soul.
 Little Boo Lean then remembered that in the prophecy of Odersky the magic mirror was told to be able to invert the queens soul.
 She was foreseen to become the Queen of [Mirror](http://dotty.epfl.ch/docs/reference/contextual/derivation.html), a righteous and kindly ruler!